IBM/integrity-enforcer/docs/ACM/README_DISABLE_ISHIELD_PROTECTION_ACM_ENV.md

       ```
       $ cd policy-collection
-      $ curl -s  https://raw.githubusercontent.com/open-cluster-management/integrity-verifier/master/scripts/gpg-annotation-sign.sh | bash -s \
+      $ curl -s  https://raw.githubusercontent.com/open-cluster-management/integrity-shield/master/scripts/gpg-annotation-sign.sh | bash -s \
                     signer@enterprise.com \
                     community/CM-Configuration-Management/policy-integrity.yaml
       ```

  4. Commit the signed `policy-integrity.yaml` file to the forked `policy-collection` GitHub repository.

       The ACM hub cluster will sync the updated `policy-integrity` from GitHub repository to the ACM managed cluster(s).
-This will trigger disabling Integrity Verifier protection in an ACM managed cluster(s).
+This will trigger disabling Integrity Shield protection in an ACM managed cluster(s).

       Confirm the status (i.e. Compliance) of `policy-integrity` in the ACM hub cluster.
 You can find `policy-integrity` in the ACM Multicloud webconsole (Governace and Risk).
 Compliance status of `policy-integrity` means that `policy-integrity` is updated in an ACM managed cluster(s).

-      Once you disable Integrity Verifier protection,  you can edit any ACM policies in an ACM managed cluster(s) without signature.
+      Once you disable Integrity Shield protection,  you can edit any ACM policies in an ACM managed cluster(s) without signature.

-## Steps for removing Integrity Verifier operator from an ACM managed cluster(s)
+## Steps for removing Integrity Shield operator from an ACM managed cluster(s)

-- Step 1: Disable Integrity Verifier protection in an ACM managed cluster(s) as described above, before removing Integrity Verifier operator from an ACM managed cluster(s).
+- Step 1: Disable Integrity Shield protection in an ACM managed cluster(s) as described above, before removing Integrity Shield operator from an ACM managed cluster(s).
-- Step 2: Follow the following steps to remove Integrity Verifier operator from an ACM managed cluster(s).
+- Step 2: Follow the following steps to remove Integrity Shield operator from an ACM managed cluster(s).

 1. Configure `policy-integrity.yaml` as below.